ddrillini/Simply-Love-SM5/README.md

 * Non-English language files are not being actively maintained.

 * The bundled judgement font set bundled includes most publicly available options.
 Please note that these are NOT under the MIT license to the best of our knowledge.

+# Other interesting projects

+* https://github.com/Sereni/Simply-Love-Modular - An effort to modularize Simply Love so that its useful features can be used in other themes.